 Dry weather ahead this week

-Nice long road of dry weather ahead for this week and lasting into the weekend.
-The area does need some rain, as drought conditions keep becoming stronger with each passing day.
+keep becoming stronger with each passing day.
 The only areas to see rain would well north of my forecast area, and so far that looks slim to none.However like last week models showing about the same things as far as precip goes, so I had to add the chance in on the map below.This may end up changing to a dry forecast up there as well.

-Temps will slowly warm from the lower 80s to around 90 by Friday and holding either side of 90 for the weekend.
+Temps will slowly warm from the lower 80s to around 90 by

 Sunday, July 8, 2012